 Is this a slow and low cooker?

 The Barrel House Vertical Cooker® is an alternative to slow and low cooking that produces similar or better results with most meats.
-Hot and fast cooking is becoming more popular on the BBQ circuit, and the Barrel House Cooker leans more toward that style of cooking.
+Hot and fast cooking has become more popular on the BBQ circuit, and the Barrel House Cooker leans more toward that style of cooking.
 That said, with a few adjustments, you can cook slow and low with great results as well.
 Simply control the temperature using the vents.
-Try it out risk free for 30 days, and if the results don't impress you, we'll pay your return shipping and give your money back.
+Try it out risk free for 30 days, and if the results don't impress you, we'll pay your return shipping and refund your money.

 How much charcoal do I need to use with the cooker?

 The Barrel House Cooker BHC 14D uses between 4 and 6 pounds of charcoal, while the BHC 18C uses about 8 pounds.
 We recommend Kingsford Original charcoal, yet other types of fuel can be used.
 Burning lump coal works very good as well.

 How do I use wood with the cooker?

 We do not recommend replacing charcoal with wood; however, for an additional flavor profile, you can add small wood chunks (preferred) or chips while meat is cooking.
 A little bit of wood goes a long way to creating flavor in the enclosed barrel.
 To add wood, either drop it in from the top, or remove the barrel from the base, add wood on top of the charcoal, then return the barrel to the base.
 Keep in mind that Kingsford Original Briquettes already produces a mild smoky taste without adding wood.